 1. PLAN AHEAD

-'By choosing your design and working on it alongside your architect, you can alter the room to suit the kitchen, and vice versa.
+'By choosing your design and working on it alongside your architect, you can alter the room to suit the kitchen idea, and vice versa.
 Often just one small detail or minor adjustment can make all the difference to how much you enjoy the space.'

 2. CLEAR SKY THINKING